-Dutch to English Business Document Translation Services
+English to Dutch Document Translation Services

+Law firms and financial services firms are often in need of Dutch ediscovery translation services, Dutch to English business document translation services, and Dutch deposition interpreter services for in-person and remote depositions.
 If you do business with anyone who speaks Dutch, it may be nice to hear that their language isn’t all that different from ours.
 In fact, Dutch is one of the closest languages in the world to English.
 It’s also very similar to German.
 Think of Dutch as being the chocolate and vanilla ice cream swirl of the translation world — a mixture of English and German thrown in, with a few unique twists of its own (consider those to be like the sprinkles on the ice cream!).

 In fact, some Dutch and English words are exactly the same — like “open” and “sorry”.
 Other words aren’t exactly the same, but they’re very similar — like “sinds” instead of “since” and “maak” instead of “make”.

 As similar as Dutch and English are, though, the language actually shares more similarities with German.
 In fact, Dutch speakers will understand a good portion of German and vice versa.